The Acid House (film)

-The Acid House is a 1998 Scottish film adaptation of Irvine Welsh's short story collection The Acid House directed by Paul McGuigan.
+The Acid House is a 1998 British film adaptation of Irvine Welsh's short story collection The Acid House directed by Paul McGuigan.
 Welsh himself wrote the screenplay and appears as a minor character in the film.
 All three sections are independent, but are linked by the setting of Edinburgh and the reappearance of incidental characters, in particular Maurice Roëves, who appears variously as an inebriated wedding guest, a figure in a dream, and a pub patron.
 All three of his parts symbolise a human manifestation of God.

 Plot

 The film dramatises three stories from the book:

 In "The Granton Star Cause", a comedy, Boab is an aimless layabout having a rotten day.
 His parents throw him out of the house so they can indulge in sado-masochism, and he is sacked from his job, dumped by his girlfriend, and dropped from his football team.
 Moping at a bar, Boab is approached by a profane stranger claiming to be God who berates him for his wasted life and transforms him into a housefly as punishment.
 In his fly form, Boab buzzes around his previous haunts, where he is occasionally recognized, and takes revenge against people he perceives to have wronged him.
 The segment has elements of Franz Kafka's The Metamorphosis.

 In "A Soft Touch", Johnny marries Catriona, a slovenly part-time prostitute, in a shotgun wedding.
 Their baby Chantal is born around the same time that the arrogant Larry moves in to the flat above them.
 Johnny is mostly left to care for Chantal, and Catriona starts sleeping with Larry.
 Johnny increasingly finds himself being taken advantage of and mistreated by both Larry and Catriona, but can't do anything about it due to his kindhearted nature.

 The third segment, "The Acid House", uses surrealism to tell a story about marriage, babies, and the excesses of chemical dependency.
 One night, raver Coco Brice takes a particularly strong acid.
 His psychedelic experience occurs at the same time as a bolt of lightning, resulting in Coco exchanging bodies with the newborn baby of middle-class couple Rory and Jenny.